University of Pennsylvania senior societies: Onyx Senior Society

-The Onyx Senior Society was founded in 1974.
-With the aid of administrators Provost Elliot, Alice E. Emerson (Dean of Students), and Harold Haskins (Dean of Students), the honor society to encourages high academic achievement and community service at the university.
-The society recognizes outstanding performance within, and outside of, the classroom.
-The organization plays a significant role in promoting the academic success of minority students who operate in a competitive environment.

-One of the goals of Onyx was to re-establish the Society for African-American Students at the University of Pennsylvania.
-The society provided an all-expenses-paid program for black students in the summer before their first year.
-The program lasted from 1969–72, and concentrated on preparing its participants for the academic mainstream by providing books, room and board, a stipend, and two credited courses.
-This program later birthed the Pre-Freshman Program.
-In response to such changes, the goals of Onyx have also changed and developed over time.
-In the past, Onyx has focused on forums as a means to inform the campus community about black issues.
-Forum topics have included the organization and promotion of networking within the black community, and mentoring, both on campus and in the surrounding Philadelphia community.
-Onyx hopes to create a positive social experience for blacks at the university, and to recognize black achievement, past and present.
-Notable members of Onyx include Grammy Award-winning singer John "Legend" Stephens, former U.S. Congressman Harold Ford Jr., and former mayor of New Orleans and current National Urban League President and CEO, Marc Morial.
+The Onyx Senior Society was founded in 1974 to recognize the academic success, leadership, and community service of African American students.
+Onyx re-establish the university's Society for African-American Students and covered the cost for a pre-freshmen program for Black students.
+Onyx does not recruit its members through tapping; instead, any Black student on campus can apply for membership.

-Oracle Senior Honor Society
+Oracle Senior Society

-The Oracle Senior Honor Society was founded in the fall of 2002.
+The Oracle Senior Society was founded in 2003.
 It recognizes outstanding members of each senior class who demonstrate passion, leadership, commitment and achievement as a student of Asian Pacific heritage or for the Asian Pacific community at the University of Pennsylvania.
-Since its founding, Oracle has represented leadership from organizations that span all facets of university life, from academics and service organizations, to cultural and performing arts groups, to Greek life and student government.

 As a self-perpetuating senior society, juniors have the opportunity to apply for the society in the spring, and seniors have the opportunity to apply in the fall.
-Potential members, all of whom have served the university in some leadership capacity, learn more about the society and to meet the current members at an informal smoker.
+Potential members, all of whom have served the university in some leadership capacity, learn more about the society and meet the current members at an informal smoker.
 Each prospective member must then submit a written application detailing their qualifications.
 The current senior class selects the new class of Oracle members, representative of the diverse student population, by selecting from the applicant pool based on their fit to Oracle's purpose of demonstrating passion, leadership, commitment, and achievement.